 - Passport (I took it just in case.
 In fact I didn’t need it – but who knows for how long?), bank card, money

 - Travel towel (a quick-dry one) and by a stroke of luck also a travel flannel which I popped in at the last minute not knowing why.
 It transpired that it was invaluable for drying the tent (wet from dew or rain) before packing it up

-- Knickers x 2, bra x 2, quick-dry trousers that can be made into shorts x 1, quick-dry walking T-shirt, vest top, blouse (ie long sleeved cotton top to protect from sun, made of light material, for the evenings, used for layers), one pair of light trousers with elasticated waist and butterflies on them (bought in Seville with Jésus – I love them but my daughter says they look like pyjamas), leggings, socks x 2 pairs plus 1 single double-layered one (the other one disappeared off the drying rack in Salamanca).
+- Knickers x 2, bra x 2, quick-dry trousers that can be made into shorts x 1, quick-dry walking T-shirt, vest top, blouse (a long sleeved cotton top to protect from the sun made of light material for the evenings and to be used for layers of warmth), one pair of light trousers with elasticated waist and butterflies on them (bought in Seville with J – I love them, but my daughter says they look like pyjamas), leggings x 1,socks x 2 pairs plus 1 single double-layered one (the other one disappeared from the drying rack in Salamanca).

 I needed it: When I dropped one of my pair of walking socks down the loo on day 4 in Orkney, I realised why I had packed that one double-layered sock.
-It seemed such a silly thing to take but that was because I couldn’t see into the future.
+It seemed such a silly thing to take, but that was because I couldn’t see into the future.
 Or did I in fact know?
-Was this in fact, as the Quantum physicists are discovering, an example of time being layered rather than linear?
+Was this in fact, as the Quantum physicists are discovering, an example of time being in layers rather than linear?